surniaulula/wpsso-user-locale/readme.txt

 == Screenshots ==

-01. An example "User Locale" selector in the WordPress front-end toolbar menu.
+01. An example user locale selector in the WordPress front-end toolbar menu.

 == Changelog ==